-We will often be asked if you can change integrated doors from one top to another, commonly with sliding or fixed refrigeration products
+We will often be asked if you can change integrated doors from one type to another, commonly with sliding or fixed refrigeration products

 The short take away answer is, you cannot change, modify or adapt from one type to another.